cianaellington-data/homelessness-analysis/README.md

 - Which Continuums of Care (CoCs) report the highest counts of unaccompanied homeless youth?
 - Which U.S. states have the largest overall homeless populations?
 - Which locations maintain very low unsheltered homelessness rates, and what does this suggest about shelter systems?

+## Project Overview
+This project analyzes homelessness data from the Merit America Exploration Project dataset (2018).
+The analysis focuses on three key areas: unaccompanied homeless youth under 18, overall homelessness by state, and locations with low unsheltered populations.
+Together, these analyses help illustrate where homelessness challenges are most concentrated and where support systems are working effectively.

+---

+## Data Sources
+- **Dataset:** `merit-america-data-project-ce.Exploration_Project.homelessness` (BigQuery)
+- **Years included:** (2018)

+---

+## Methods
+- Cleaned and filtered public homelessness data using SQL in BigQuery
+- Used aggregations, filtering, and `GROUP BY` clauses to identify trends and comparisons
+- Exported query results to CSV files for validation and visualization
+- Created charts using Google Sheets pivot tables and bar charts

 ---